Alekya-GitHubb/Kubernetes/README.md

 ---

 ### 📸 Screenshots

 Please refer to the screenshots/ folder in this repository for screenshots of the running application and Kubernetes cluster state.

 ---

 ### 🔮 Future Roadmap

 To prepare this application for a production environment, the following enhancements are recommended:

-Persistent Storage: Integrate a database (e.g., PostgreSQL) with PVCs to ensure data survives restarts.
+1.Persistent Storage: Integrate a database (e.g., PostgreSQL) with PVCs to ensure data survives restarts.

-Observability: Implement logging (EFK Stack) and monitoring (Prometheus) to track service health.
+2.Observability: Implement logging (EFK Stack) and monitoring (Prometheus) to track service health.

-CI/CD Pipeline: Automate builds so pushing code to GitHub automatically updates the cluster.
+3.CI/CD Pipeline: Automate builds so pushing code to GitHub automatically updates the cluster.